Interstate 42

 Proposed Routing

 U.S. 70 between Raleigh and Morehead City plays important roles, including being a primary hurricane evacuation route as well as being a major corridor for freight transport.
-Future Interstate 42 generally follows the U.S. 70 corridor southeasterly, connecting Garner, Clayton, Smithfield, Selma, Goldsboro, Kinston, New Bern and Havelock with the Port of Morehead City.
+The Interstate 42 corridor generally follows U.S. 70 southeasterly, connecting Garner, Clayton, Smithfield, Selma, Goldsboro, Kinston, New Bern and Havelock with the Port of Morehead City.

-I-42 will begin at a systems interchange under construction with I-40 and Toll NC 540 (South Wake Expressway) near Garner and follow U.S. 70 southeast toward Smithfield, Selma and I-95.
-Near Goldsboro, I-42 will overtake the U.S. 70 Bypass around the north side of the city.
-A new bypass will carry I-42 around the south side of Kinston, connecting with the existing controlled access and freeway portions east to New Bern.
-Southeast of New Bern, Future I-42 will follow another new bypass to the west of Havelock.
+A proposed 11.89 mile long bypass will take I-42 around the south side of Kinston, connecting with the existing controlled access and freeway portions of U.S. 70 east to New Bern.
+Southeast of New Bern, Future I-42 follows the Havelock Bypass west of Havelock.
 Ultimately I-42 will end near the Port of Morehead City.

 In addition to connecting Morehead City with the Raleigh area, I-42 would also link Seymour Johnson Air Force Base and Cherry Point Marine Corps Air Station to the Interstate system.